IoTree/IoTree42/README.md

   -	Make sure your gateway has internet connection.
   -	Make sure your mqtt username and password is set correctly.
 #### Timestamp is displaying something around 1970.
-  - Your sensorbase likely do not have the global time so it starts with UNIX time = 0 sec, which is equal to 01.01.1970 00:00:00 in human readable time.
+  - Your sensor host likely do not have the global time so it starts with UNIX time = 0 sec, which is equal to 01.01.1970 00:00:00 in human readable time.
 #### I cannot log in!
   -	Contact admin